pslu-mphil/Core-course-notes/book/reference/glossary.md

     A regime of planetary {term}`accretion` in which aerodynamic drag enhances the rate of solid mass gain by a growing planet.
 The need for aerodynamic interaction between the accreting material and the gas of the protoplanetary disk means that this accretion mechanism is only efficient for solids with a radius that moderately couples them to the flow of the gas (i.e., 'pebbles'): larger objects feel insufficient drag, whereas very small material is coupled to the gas and swept past the growing planet.

 Planetesimal
     An object held together under its own self-gravity, of order kilometers to hundreds of kilometers in size.
+Can be **{term}`differentiated`**, or not.

 Protoplanetary disk
     The disk-shaped annulus of gas and dust surrounding a young star out of which planets form.
 The ratio of gas to dust in protoplanetary disks is roughly 100:1 by mass, and their lifetimes are of order 10 million years.